KnoP-01/krl-for-vim/README.md

 * support for commentary [vimscript #3695][7], matchit [vimscript #39][8],
   matchup [vimscript #5624][11] and endwise [vimscript #2386][12],
 * mappings and settings to navigate through code in a backup folder structure,
-* text objects for functions and folds,
+* text objects for functions, comments and folds,
-* optimized folding and concealing for viewing VRKC and
+* optimized folding and concealing for viewing VRKC,
 * completion of words from known or custom global files like $config.dat,
 * mappings to insert a body of a new DEF, DEFFCT or DEFDAT based on user defined templates or hopefully sane defaults.

-**Note:** Keep your files to be edited in one folder or in a regular robot backup folder structure.
+**Note:** Keep your files to edit in one folder or in a regular robot backup folder structure.
 KRL for Vim modifies 'path' accordingly.
 Since version 2.0.0 KRC1 backups are supported too.
-**Note to Linux users:** Keep your files to be edited on a FAT file system.
+**Note to Linux users:** Keep your files to edit on a FAT file system.
 Some features need the case insensitive file system to work properly.